sprudhvi728/mzML_explorer/README.md

 ### Step 5 — Spectrum viewer

 Click any row in the scan table to load that scan's spectrum.
-The backend retrieves only that scan's m/z and intensity arrays using pyteomics indexed random access — the file is seeked directly to the correct byte offset without re-reading the entire file.
+The backend retrieves only that scan's m/z and intensity arrays using pyteomics-indexed random access — the file is sought directly to the correct byte offset without re-reading the entire file.
 Peaks are rendered as a vertical stick plot.
 For MS2 spectra, precursor m/z, charge state, and isolation window boundaries are displayed above the plot.

-Click **↓ Download CSV** to save the spectrum as a two-column (mz, intensity) table.
+Click **↓ Download CSV** to save the spectrum as a two-column table (mz, intensity).

 ---